Stochasticity helps to navigate rough landscapes: comparing gradient-descent-based algorithms in the phase retrieval problem: Results for the dynamics

-\paragraph{Multi-pass SGD outperforms GD ---} Fig.~\ref{averageSGDvsGD} shows the average magnetization -- defined in Eq.~\eqref{magnetization} -- and the average loss -- defined in Eq. \eqref{loss} -- as a function of time for full-batch gradient descent, multi-pass SGD and its persistent version.
+\paragraph{Multi-pass SGD outperforms GD ---} Fig.~\ref{averageSGDvsGD} shows the average magnetization -- defined in Eq.~\eqref{magnetization} -- and the average training loss -- defined in Eq. \eqref{loss} -- as a function of time for full-batch gradient descent, multi-pass SGD and its persistent version.
+In the case of multi-pass SGD, we sample (with replacement) minibatches of size $\b M$ at each time step.
 In Fig. \ref{SGDvsGD}, we depict different instances of the dynamics, corresponding to different realizations of the dataset and the noise vector $\underline{z}$ (Eq. \eqref{init}).
 We find that SGD and persistent-SGD with $\tau=1$ outperform GD in recovering the hidden signal.
 Indeed, at time scales at which persistent-SGD has already reached magnetization one and zero loss, gradient descent is stuck in regions of poorer generalization.
 The average magnetization of SGD lies between the two.
 Therefore, a finite batch size is beneficial for the performance.
 Furthermore, the behavior of the curves for different seeds unveils an important role played by the persistence time.
 Indeed, while the evolution of the magnetization for GD is characterized by long plateaus alternated by sudden jumps, persistent-SGD is not stuck in the same region for long times.
 Again, the behavior of SGD is intermediate between the two: we see from the central panel of Fig. \ref{SGDvsGD} that the disappearance of the plateaus is a feature of a finite persistence time.
 These findings suggest that the interplay of the finite batch size and the persistence time is crucial to achieve the optimal performance.
-Additional simulations supporting this numerical evidence are provided in Appendix \ref{sec:numerical_simulations_supmat}.
+Additional simulations supporting this numerical evidence are provided in \ref{sec:numerical_simulations_supmat}.

-\paragraph{The role of the noise ---} Fig.~\ref{tau_vs_temperature} illustrates the effect of different sources of stochasticity on the generalization performance.
-In particular, we compare the role played by the white noise at temperature $T$ in the Langevin algorithm to the double source of noise in the SGD algorithm: the finite batch size $b$ and the persistence time $\tau$.

-In the left panel, we depict the dependence of the SGD algorithm on the batch size, at fixed persistence time.
-We find that the generalization performance is non-monotonic in the batch size and the optimal value is attained at intermediate $b$.
-Therefore, at variance with what observed in deep neural networks trained on real datasets \cite{jastrzkebski2017three,keskar2017largebatch}, in our case we obtain that the optimal batch size is an extensive fraction of the total number of samples.